-What were your main roles and responsibilities during the course of your internship?
+What were your key responsibilities during your internship?

-What would you say was your biggest achievement over the course of your internship?
+What was your biggest achievement on your internship?

 My biggest achievement during the internship was using my initiative to map the curator’s annual museum reports 2015-2019 to the National Lottery Heritage Fund’s Strategic Funding Framework key requirements of heritage projects (2019-2024).
 After producing a range of documents for the curator, I decided to tie up this research by presenting the data in a way which directly linked the museum’s existing/past initiatives to the NLHF’s in a way which was visually clear and focused, and which the curator could refer to when writing up his proposal for the funding bid.
 As commented on by the curator himself, this piece of work demonstrated my analytical skills and ability to use my initiative, under the guidance of the curator, to contribute my own unique strengths and ideas without simply waiting for the next task to be assigned.
 The documents produced will inform (in part) the curator’s next steps in the museum’s redevelopment.